 Is your car more than 3 years old and it is time for it to go for an MOT test?
 Are you not sure about what tests will be performed and if your car is going to pass or not?
-If you are not aware of what goes on in an MOT test, this guide will definitely help you know the details with full explanation.
+If you are not aware of what goes on in an MOT test, then take it to one of the local garages in Kettering as well as reading this guide that will definitely help you know the details with a full explanation.

 The car law

 You may have heard your friends saying that their car did not pass the MOT test and now they have to buy a new one but didn’t know the law behind this test.
 Well, as per the laws of the road, any car that is more than 3 years old have to pass a yearly MOT test to make sure they are roadworthy.
 The test results are simple to understand.
 Your car will either pass or fail and there is no grey area that you can utilise to bypass the laws.
 If your car fails the test then you’ll need to consider getting car servicing and repairs done at your local car garage.

 The MOT test details

 The MOT test involves thorough checking of all the parts of the car.
 Here are the criteria that the car has to pass:

 All the lights of the car starting from the rear, front, indicator, fog, registration plate, and brake lights and also the rear reflectors must be in good condition, secure and correctly positioned, shows the correct light, switches on with a single click, not obscured, and not get disturbed when other lights are operated.

 The horn should have a uniform note and must be loud so that another car driver can hear it properly.

 The electrical wiring should be secure enough without any signs of damage.